 - Exams administered in a distraction-reduced environment.

 - Note-taking assistance.
 The Extension School uses peer note-takers for students who are approved for this accommodation.
 Note-takers are volunteer students enrolled in the same course as the student with a disability.
 This accommodation is generally provided for lecture-based courses and for regular class meeting times.
 Not all courses are suitable for note-taking assistance; especially those that are discussion-based or offered online where the class video can be paused and rewound in order to fill in any gaps within a student’s notes.
 Some courses may have additional sections or review sessions.
-If your course has additional sections or class meetings, you are expected to inform the accessibility services office of the dates, times, and locations of the review sections no later than one week before the meeting, so appropriate accommodations can be made as needed.
+If your course has additional sections or class meetings, you are expected to inform the ASO of the dates, times, and locations of the review sections no later than one week before the meeting, so appropriate accommodations can be made as needed.

 - Exams in large print.